You can spread the cost of our course with Interest Free Credit on selected courses**.

 - Growing and selling container plants or house plants.

-You do not need previous gardening knowledge or experience to enrol on this course.
+You do not need previous gardening knowledge or experience to enrol on this qualification.

-- Pay with a deposit of £95 now, followed by 6 instalments of £50
+- Pay a deposit of just £95*, followed by 7 instalments of £50